 We take guesswork out of social media by testing, reviewing, fine-tuning and testing again.
 We use data about reach and engagement to inform our future plans and strategies in social media in order to use time wisely and create content that will resonate.

 MCLA conducts regular social listening across all social media platforms typically used by our undergraduates.
 MCLA’s EO plan should be considered a guide to these matters generally.

-In the event of a Title IX issue on social media, screenshots will be sent directly to Director of Equal Opportunity and Title IX Nicole Comstock, or in the event Nicole is not present, a Deputy Title IX Coordinator.
+In the event of a Title IX issue on social media, screenshots will be sent directly to Interim Title IX Coordinator, Heather Quire, or in the event Heather is not present, a Deputy Title IX Coordinator.